Have you ever let one bad experience ruin the rest of your day?

 That's how I felt about 30 minutes ago.

-The article I wrote was disjointed and tried to cover to much ground without getting to a tangible action point that you could actually use in your life.
+The article I wrote was disjointed and tried to cover too much ground without getting to a tangible action point that you could actually use in your life.
 (Giving you something to act on to live a healthier life is my primary goal whenever writing an article.)

 To make an example of myself, I decide to leave the article up.
 If you're interested, you can read it here.

 Eventually, I decided to stop staring at the screen and do my pushup workout for the day.
-(I’m working towards doing 100 pushups in row.
-Once I do it, I’ll share my whole program and lessons learned with you.)
+(I'm working toward doing 100 pushups in row.
+Once I do it, I'll share my whole program and lessons learned with you.)

 Instead of letting my poor writing ruin my workout mentality, I decided to get excited about the workout, focus on the task at hand, and I ended up setting a new personal record for pushups in a single workout.